 Leisa Hutchison, M.S.
 CCC/SLP

 Leisa Hutchison, M.S.
 CCC/SLP has been a practicing speech-language pathologist since graduating with a masters degree and Rank 1 from the University of Kentucky in 1986.
-She has experience in different professional settings including: hospital, public schools, pediatric clinic, preschools, private practice, including First Steps, and the university.
-She currently works as a clinical instructor and supervisor in the communication disorders program at Western Kentucky University in Bowling Green.
-She routinely teaches courses in language development, language disorders, articulation disorders, and non-symbolic communication intervention in addition to supervising undergraduate and graduate students in clinical practicum experiences.
+She holds the Certificate of Clinical Competence in communication disorders from the American Speech-Language Hearing Association She has experience in different professional settings including: hospital, public schools, pediatric clinic, preschools, the Kelly Autism Program, private practice, including First Steps, and the university.
+She currently works as a clinical assistant professor and clinical supervisor in the communication sciences disorders program at Western Kentucky University.
 She has enjoyed working in both clinical and administrative positions.

-Leisa completed the Bobath Eight-Week Pediatric Neurodevelopmental Treatment course at Vanderbilt University and has developed skills in working with children with complex needs, including motor, sensory, autism spectrum disorders, and multiply involved children.
+Leisa is trained in the Bobath Eight-Week Pediatric Neurodevelopmental Treatment course and has developed skills in working with children with complex needs, including motor, sensory, autism spectrum disorders, and multiply involved children.
 She enjoys working with children with oral motor/feeding concerns and their families/caregivers.
-She recently was appointed by Governor Beshear to the Kentucky State Advisory Panel For Exceptional Children, serving a two year term.
-Leisa is married to David and they have a teenaged son, Ben, who has FG syndrome.
+Additionally, Leisa is a Certified Hanen Pediatric Practitioner in “It Takes Two to Talk,” “Target Word,” and “More than Words.”
+She also has been trained in the SCERTS educational model for the treatment of Autism Spectrum and other language disorders.
+She was appointed by two different Governors to the Kentucky State Advisory Panel For Exceptional Children, serving two, two year terms.
+Additionally, she served on Kentucky’s Interagency Coordinating Council for early intervention for two terms.
+Leisa is married to David and they have a young adult son, Ben, who has FG syndrome.
 David, Leisa, and Ben live in Bowling Green, Kentucky.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,